keathley/keathley.github.io/_posts/2020/2020-07-20-telemetry-conventions.md

 ## Keep your names consistent

-You should choose event names and stick to them.
-Do not allow users to customize the event names or change them based on the module that is using them. `[:my_lib, :call, :start]` is consistent and makes building tooling really simple.
-Don’t do things like `[:<users_repo_name>, :call, :start]`.
-Breaking consistency in this way makes it harder to build consistent monitoring and tracing tools around your library.

-Stick to a basic naming scheme: `[:app_name, :function_call, ...]` and you’ll be good to go.
+Your events should all follow a naming scheme like: `[:my_lib, :function_call, ...]`.

-If you need to differentiate between multiple instances of your library you should include relevant information in the event's metadata.
-I had to do this for [Regulator](https://github.com/keathley/regulator).
-When we execute telemetry events, the name of each regulator is provided in the metadata.
+Do not allow users to customize the event names in any way and don't change them based on whatever module is `use`-ing your library.
+If you need to differentiate between multiple instances of your library, you should provide that information in the event's metadata.

+Keeping your event names consistent makes it trivial for monitoring tools to start capturing your events and exporting them as time-series, logs, APM, or whatever else.

 ## Use spans

 The telemetry events you produce should be usable in several contexts.
 One of the best ways to do this is to use "spans".
 The notion of a span is straightforward.
-When you start a function call you execute a `[:app, function, :start]` event.
-When you finish the function call you execute `[:app, :function, :stop]` event.
-If something inside the function call raises or throws you execute an `[:app, :function, :exception]` event.
+When you start a function call you execute a `[:lib, function, :start]` event.
+When you finish the function call you execute a `[:lib, :function, :stop]` event.
+If something inside the function call raises or throws you execute a `[:lib, :function, :exception]` event.

 These 3 events will cover at least 90% of your user's needs.
 If your consumer wants to support APM or tracing they can do that by listening to all events.
 If they just want to emit time series, they only need to listen to the stop and exception events.

 There are times when spans won’t be enough, and when that happens feel free to execute a one-off event.
 Otherwise, just use spans.